 If you answered 'Yes' to ALL of the above, and you think that you have what it takes to serve and protect the community you live or work in, it is likely that you are exactly what we need!

-We are looking for enthusiastic people who can demonstrate commitment and dedication, to join our teams of RDS Firefighters across North Wales and we are keen to recruit those who represent the diverse community that we serve.
+We are looking for enthusiastic people who can demonstrate commitment and dedication, to join our teams of on-call firefighters across North Wales and we are keen to recruit those who represent the diverse community that we serve.

 What level of commitment is required?

 Many respond to emergency calls from home and others, with agreement from their employers, respond from their place of work.
-In addition to providing on-call hours, RDS Firefighters are required to attend drill nights once a week.
+In addition to providing on-call hours, on-call firefighters are required to attend drill nights once a week.
 Drill nights last for three hours and this time is used to develop skills and training.

 Their role calls for courage, determination, self-motivation and above all a desire to protect the community in which they live and work.
-RDS Firefighters are valued highly by the local communities in which they serve.
+On-call firefighters are valued highly by the local communities in which they serve.

 They must possess a good standard of physical fitness and have the ability to pass aptitude tests.